-When you’re shopping for a cutting board, it’s important to know your priorities and what you plan to use it for.
+When you’re shopping for a cutting board, or a butcher block, it’s important to know your priorities and what you plan to use it for.
 If the cutting board will be strictly decorative if you won’t be using it for slicing but for serving cheese or finger foods, you may want to put aesthetic considerations first.
 If food safety is a concern, you need to look at what surface is antimicrobial.

 If you’re working within a limited budget, some woods will allow you to get more surface area for your dollar.
 And if you’re trying to make a sustainable choice, you have to see which material is renewable and how the lumber is sourced.

 Our recommendations are based on functionality, look, price, sustainability, and availability, as well as the Janka hardness rating, a test which specifically measure how much force is needed to ram a steel beam halfway through a piece of wood; in the US, the numbers refer to measurements of pound-force (lbf).

 Let’s have a look at different types of wood on the cutting board market and how they each perform.

 Best wood for cutting boards - a short summary